xDomty/RoadToDesktop/README.md

 ## About Me

-My name is Adam Ahmed, born on February 26, 2009, and I'm passionate about programming and creating efficient software.
+My name is Adam Ahmed *(nicknamed domty)*, born on February 26, 2009, and I'm passionate about programming and creating efficient software.
 This repository is a testament to my dedication to learning and improving my skills.
 * My Certifications: [Click Here](./0.%20My%20Certifications)

 ## About the Roadmap Creator